Howard's Appliances: 79-Year Southern California Icon Liquidates in Chapter 11

 Path to Bankruptcy

-S5 Equity Acquisition and Turnaround Effort
+S5 Equity Acquisition and Turnaround Effort.

 S5 Equity, a Newport Beach-based private equity firm, acquired Howard's Appliances on April 7, 2025.
 The acquisition aligned with S5 Equity's stated specialty in acquiring "companies facing structural or macroeconomic challenges."
 The firm's portfolio includes Hammacher Schlemmer, Heartland America, and Wiens Cellars.